 These resources provide information on bullying that is useful for

 There are several sources for good information on bullying prevention and intervention.
 For audio files on parent or teacher information, Be Strong is a non-profit organization focusing on stopping bullying.
-For a listing of their audios go to here and select a topic.
+Click for a listing of their audios and select a topic.

-Another informative site is the National School Climate Center.
-This NSCC was begun at Columbia University and seeks to promote positive and sustained school climate; a safe, supportive environment that nurtures social and emotional, ethical, and academic skills.
-Visit the NSCC site and click on their bullying prevention tab.
+Another informative site is the National School Climate Center (NSCC).
+This NSCC was begun at Columbia University and seeks to promote a positive and sustained school climate; a safe, supportive environment that nurtures social and emotional, ethical, and academic skills.
+Visit the NSCC site and click on their bullying prevention tab to learn more.

 Likely the site with the broadest coverage of bullying and the issues surrounding the topic is StopBullying.gov, which is a federal government website managed by the U.S. Department of Health and Human Services.
 This site has a wealth of information on all aspects of the topic.